Search

 Thinly slicing garlic, then sautéing it in sesame oil to enhance the flavor of baby bok choy, a key step in how to cook bok choy.

-• Pour in soy sauce, stir, and cook for 2-3 minutes until tender but still crisp.
+Add Blanched Bok Choy to the hot oil, and toss to coat.
+Pour in soy sauce, and cook for 2-3 minutes until tender but still crisp.

 Step-by-step process of how to cook baby bok choy by sautéing it in garlic, sesame oil, and soy sauce for a flavorful and aromatic dish.

-• Transfer bok choy to a plate and enjoy!
+Serve & Enjoy: Transfer to a plate and enjoy!

-• Optional Add-in: Toasted sesame seeds, red pepper flakes, ginger, or a splash of rice vinegar.
+Optional Garnish and Add-Ins: Toasted sesame seeds, red pepper flakes, scallions, shiitake mushrooms, ginger, or a splash of rice vinegar, lemon juice, or oyster sauce for extra umami.

 Plated baby bok choy with browned garlic in a white bowl, styled with chopsticks and garlic cloves.